skoef/birdwatcher/README.md

 It is written in Go because I like it and running multiple threads is easy.

+## Upgrading

+### Upgrading from 1.0.0-beta2 to 1.0.0-beta3

+The notation of `timeout` for services changed from int (for number of seconds) to the format `time.ParseDuration` uses, such as "300ms", "-1.5h" or "2h45m".

+For example: `10` should become `"10s"` in your config files.

 ## Example usage

 This simple example configures a single service, runs `haproxy_check.sh` every second and manages 2 prefixes based on the exit code of the script: